jake-knerr/js-style-guide/README.md

 ### Folder Structure

-#### Prefer the following directories for projects destined for distribution as packages:
+#### Consider the following directories for projects destined for distribution as packages:

 - `bin` - executables
 - `build` - build code